jayhowell/JBoss7.1DomainSessionReplication/README.md

-# Session Replication with JBoss 7.1 Using Domains.
+# Session Replication with EAP 7.1 Using Domains.

 **Purpose:**
 The purpose of this repo is to demonstrate both jboss session replication in a domain environment.
 As a bonus effort, we will be showing replication with infinispan over the wire and through a database.
 Interestingly enough, the database method can be used to bridge sessions accross multiple domains.
 This is not recommended.
 Domains have